This article was updated on August 3rd, 2023

 When cleaning up the yard, you found some worrying white strings in your dog’s poop.
 Many types of intestinal parasites can affect dogs.
 Some may be seen in poop, while others cause symptoms without ever being seen.
 In this article, we will focus on worms found in dog poop: how do you know you’re seeing worms and not something else?
 And how do you know which type of worms are in your dog’s poop?
+We will review 10 pictures to help you differentiate different types of worms.

 The appearance of intestinal parasites in your dog’s poop/stool will depend on the type of worm.
+Here are a few common types of worms and their typical appearances:

 Let’s review the most common types of worms found in dog poop (with pictures):